-Assessment of these outcomes will be made by:

-- Coursework will be assessed against defined criteria communicated to students beforehand. - Approximately half of the modules are examined using an unseen closed book approach.
-The remaining modules are assessed on major pieces of coursework only. - At least one module requires a formal report to be written as the final piece of coursework to demonstrate ability to combine concepts and ideas. - Integration of concepts and principles between modules will be encouraged throughout the programme. - Dissertations are assessed according to strict guidelines and a common marking scheme.
+Assessment of these outcomes will be made by: ☐ Students are required to complete a minimum of two pieces of coursework in each module which are assessed within strict time frames. ☐ Coursework will require the student to prepare analyses, calculations, critical evaluations, designs, summaries, simulations etc in the form of extended essays or reports. □ Coursework will be assessed against defined criteria communicated to students beforehand. □ Approximately half of the modules are examined using an unseen closed book approach.
+The remaining modules are assessed on major pieces of coursework only.
+At least one module requires a formal report to be written as the final piece of coursework to demonstrate ability to combine concepts and ideas. ☐ Integration of concepts and principles between modules will be encouraged throughout the programme. ☐ Dissertations are assessed according to strict guidelines and a common marking scheme.